 The university will bill you directly for your portion of benefits premiums if you are on unpaid status for over 30 days.
 Your failure to make timely payments for premiums may result in cancellation of your benefits.
 If you are on an approved FMLA leave of absence you can choose to cancel or change your benefits coverage.
-To cancel or change benefits coverage, employees must visit the GW EasyEnroll benefits system at GW EasyEnroll within 30 days of the start of the leave.
+To cancel or change benefits coverage, employees must visit the Benedetails system on the Benefits department website within 30 days of the start of the leave.

 Upon return to active employment, you may re-enroll or make a change (this is a qualifying life event) to your benefits within 30 days of returning to work.
-If you canceled your benefits while on leave, you must remember to re-enroll in your benefits at GW EasyEnroll within 30 days of returning to work or you will have to wait until the next Open Enrollment period to enroll.
+If you canceled your benefits while on leave, you must remember to re-enroll in your benefits through the Benefits department website within 30 days of returning to work or you will have to wait until the next Open Enrollment period to enroll.

 If you do not return to work following your FMLA leave, you may be required to reimburse GW for the share of benefits premiums paid on your behalf, unless you are not returning for one or more of the following reasons:

 - The continuation, recurrence, or onset of a serious health condition which would entitle the employee to FMLA leave;